- Due approximately 10 days prior to scheduled Critique Group meeting. Due date to be announced two weeks prior to due date.

 - Use MS Word Track Changes to record critique comments and corrections within the document.

-- Briefly answer Critique questions on the Critique Checklist which will be emailed to you along with the submissions you are to critique.
+- Briefly answer Critique questions on the Critique Checklist (attached to submission distribution email or available online-see below) for each submissions you critique.

 - Prepare a track changes document and a Critique Checklist for each submission you critique.